Bumble-Buzz/app/To-Do.md

         - LSI:
         - GSI: category + active (only get data that you need)
 - Front-end dapp
+  - Ability to delete collection from db and blockchain
   - Easy way to set ENV variables in docker image / k8s, for contract addresses, admin accounts, etc...
   - Initialize CORS properly as explained in the docs
   - API